-The body of each baby in utero receives oxygen-rich blood from the placenta it through a special blood vessel, called the ductus arteriosus.
-This blood vessel detours blood from going to the lungs, that are not being used before birth, to the body.
+A baby does not need to use the lungs while growing in the uterus.
+The baby receives oxygen-rich blood from the placenta through a special blood vessel, called the ductus arteriosus.
+This blood vessel detours blood from going to the lungs and instead to the body.

-When the baby is born, the first, noisy breaths start the process of closing the ductus arteriosus.
+When the baby is born, the first noisy breaths start the process of closing the ductus arteriosus.
 With the lungs now working and being used for oxygenation, the vessel should close on its own shortly after birth.
 If it doesn’t close, the condition is called patent ductus arteriosus (PDA).

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

-The Society of Thoracic Surgeons has ranked Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
-With our network of remote diagnostic and treatment services in Kentucky and Southern Indiana, your child can stay close to home for quality care.
+The Society of Thoracic Surgeons has rated Norton Children’s Heart Institute’s pediatric heart care among the best in the region.
+Norton Children’s has a network of outreach diagnostic and treatment services conveniently located throughout Kentucky and Southern Indiana.

-What happens during a PDA closure?
+What Happens During a PDA Closure?

 If the Norton Children’s Heart Institute specialists decide a PDA closure by heart catheterization the best thing for your child, then our specialty team will have everything available to address your child’s needs at Norton children’s Hospital.

 - If your child needs to be sedated (asleep), a specially trained pediatric cardiac anesthesiologist will administer the anesthesia.

 - An interventional cardiologist will place a catheter — a long, thin tube — into a large blood vessel.
 The catheter will then be threaded into the heart.

-- The interventional cardiologist can take picture (called an angiogram) of the PDA and other structures of the heart if needed..
+- The interventional cardiologist can take picture (called an angiogram) of the PDA and other structures of the heart if needed.